 Tuesday, 18 May 2010

-Chiang Rai - Lisu hill-tribe festival
+Chiang Rai - Lisu hilltribe festival

 Colour.
 You have never seen anything like this in your life.
 Reds and blues and purples and oranges and greens.
 A spectral riot, a jubilee.
 Dazzling in the hazy highland sun.

-'This festival is a good chance for the whole Lisu in Thailand to meet, a once-yearly meeting point, they choose this month because of the school holiday so all the students they can join the festival,' the charming university worker tells me.
+'This festival is a good chance for the whole Lisu in Thailand to meet, a once-yearly meeting point; they chose this month because of the school holiday so all the students can join the festival,' the charming university worker tells me.
 Somewhere between 500 and 750 (plus about five farang guests including us) have descended on this spartan village amid dramatic mountains, valleys and lakes about an hour southwest of Chiang Rai city.
 Every spare bit of floor of Doi Laan's homes, shacks and mud huts is occupied by guests.
 You can tell the ones who've come back from the 'big smoke' of Chiang Mai -- they're the ones sporting dyed Korean-style hair-dos and cellphones.

 But before you go wading into the mosh-pit with abandon, it pays to know the strict rules of the game.
 'Any man can hold the woman's hand unless she is the man's relative or cousin or the same last name.
 It is forbidden to hold the relative's hand, it is taboo.
 If it is necessary then women or men must have something like a handkerchief to block the hand so that their hand will not directly touch each other.'